Wiyot Tribe: History

 Prior to European contact, Wiyot people numbered approximately 2,000.
 They first encountered Europeans in 1802.
-Non-native settlers overran Wiyote lands during the California Gold Rush that started in 1849.
+Non-native settlers overran Wiyot lands during the California Gold Rush that started in 1849.
 Wiyots were killed in the Rogue River Indian War in 1852.

-On 26 February 1860, as the Wiyote people were celebrating their world renewal ceremony, European-American people ambushed Wiyot elders, women, and children in the (Wiyot Massacre, now known as the Indian Island Massacre) on what is now Indian Island (previously Gunther Island).
+On 26 February 1860, as the Wiyot people were celebrating their world renewal ceremony, European-American people ambushed Wiyot elders, women, and children in the (Wiyot Massacre, now known as the Indian Island Massacre) on what is now Tuluwat Island (previously Indian Island and Gunther Island).
 The young men were off collecting supplies for the next day's ceremony leaving the village defenseless, allowing for a group of men from Eureka (who had been planning the massacre) to row across the bay carrying silent weapons (to avoid alarming the nearby city).
 When the men came back, their families were piled up leaving only one survivor, a hidden infant.
 Two other villages were massacred that night.
 Post massacre numbers were estimated to be around 200.